Admission to Turner Contemporary is free

 £5 per head, minimum charge of £135.

 We strongly advise that you conduct your own risk assessment during a pre-visit to the gallery.
-We provide ours for guidance only.
-You can download a copy of our risk assessment here.

 The gallery is fully accessible for visitors, with a ramp to the main entrance and café, as well as an internal lift to all upper floor galleries.